Aussieforks/aussieforks-modpack/README.md

 * Mod author: Wilhelmine/Skandarella
 * [Forum thread](https://forum.minetest.net/viewtopic.php?t=26194&p=389980)
 * AussieForks maintainer: Blockhead
+* Licence: MIT
+* Media Licence: MIT
+* Some media in the original mod were under CC licences, but none related to the kangaroo.

 ### apartment
 Allows users to rent a small area.
 The tenant is given access to place blocks in that area and over other protections like locked chests and doors.